imjasonh/compat/README.md

 * By default, builds don't specify a disk resource request, and so are given whatever default disk resources are available on the node.
 To specify disk resource needs, specify `diskSizeGb`.
+* The project will be billed for GKE cluster usage while the cluster exists, and not on a per-build-minute basis as Cloud Build does today.
+Bin-packing and autoscaling can help lower these costs.

 ### Limitations